EU–Mercosur Partnership Agreement: Recent historical framing

-Since the election of Jair Bolsonaro as President of Brazil, deforestation of the Amazon has intensified.
-The deforestation of the Amazon is now at its highest rate in a decade, with 2018 seeing a 13% increase in deforestation.
+After the election of Jair Bolsonaro as President of Brazil, deforestation of the Amazon intensified.
+The deforestation of the Amazon reached its highest rate in a decade, with 2018 seeing a 13% increase in deforestation.
 Cattle farming is the single largest driver of Amazon deforestation, and has been responsible for as much as 80% of the deforestation.
 The increased rate of rainforest destruction comes at a time of record beef exports from Brazil.
 The fear is that the deal could lead to even more deforestation as it expands market access to Brazilian beef.
-EU leaders have responded to criticism by stating that the terms of the deal do not contravene the targets of the Paris climate agreement and that the trade deal highlights a commitment to “rules-based trade”.
-Yet, as Jonathan Watts points out, “there are countless reports of rule-breaking by Brazilian meat companies”.
-Many experts consider the environmental provisions in the current text of the deal to be “toothless” as they lack enforcement powers Brazil is a signatory to the Paris climate agreement but President Bolsonaro has criticised it and threatened to pull Brazil out.
+EU leaders have responded to criticism by stating that the terms of the deal do not contravene the targets of the Paris climate agreement and that the trade deal highlights a commitment to "rules-based trade".
+Yet, as Jonathan Watts points out, "there are countless reports of rule-breaking by Brazilian meat companies".

+Many experts consider the environmental provisions in the current text of the deal to be "toothless" as they lack enforcement powers Brazil is a signatory to the Paris climate agreement but President Bolsonaro has criticised it and threatened to pull Brazil out.
 As mentioned above, deforestation of the Amazon has intensified under Bolsonaro.
 He has been accused of weakening Brazil's environmental ministry, encouraging farming and mining expansion in the area and turning a blind eye to illegal destruction.
 The former environment minister, Ricardo Salles, has imposed the lowest number of fines for illegal deforestation in a decade.

-According to Jonathan Watts ‘negotiations took almost two decades, which may explain why the outcome signed in July 2019 reflects the pro-industry values of the past rather than the environmental concerns of the present’.
-An editorial in The Irish Times states “EU countries are committing to achieving net-zero carbon by 2050, but this will prove meaningless if the planet’s greatest carbon sink is destroyed.”
+According to Jonathan Watts "negotiations took almost two decades, which may explain why the outcome signed in July 2019 reflects the pro-industry values of the past rather than the environmental concerns of the present".
+An editorial in The Irish Times states "EU countries are committing to achieving net-zero carbon by 2050, but this will prove meaningless if the planet's greatest carbon sink is destroyed."
 Former French environment minister Nicolas Hulot denounced the agreement in an interview with Le Monde, claiming that is "completely contradictory" to the EU's climate goals and warning that it would enable further destruction of the Amazon rainforest.

-Fears have been expressed in the Financial Times that the “EU-Mercosur deal will cancel out climate efforts”.
+Fears have been expressed in the Financial Times that the "EU-Mercosur deal will cancel out climate efforts".
 Furthermore, civil society groups have protested that the predicted scale deforestation fostered by the deal would be non-compliant under the climate change goals under the Paris Agreement.
-In June 2020, five NGOs filed a complaint with the European Ombudsman, criticizing the external sustainability impact assessment for the trade pillar negotiations for not including current environmental data, especially concerning deforestation.”

-On April 17, 2024, the Greens/EFA Group in the European Parliament published a study, “Alternatives for a fair and sustainable partnership between the EU and Mercosur: scenarios and guidelines” in which they outline four alternatives in which they feel they could support an association agreement between the EU and Mercosur.
+In June 2020, five NGOs filed a complaint with the European Ombudsman, criticizing the external sustainability impact assessment for the trade pillar negotiations for not including current environmental data, especially concerning deforestation."
+On 17 April 2024, the Greens/EFA Group in the European Parliament published a study, "Alternatives for a fair and sustainable partnership between the EU and Mercosur: scenarios and guidelines" in which they outline four alternatives in which they feel they could support an association agreement between the EU and Mercosur.